gavinlyonsrepo/cylon/Readme.md

 Config
 ------
-Type cylon to run
+Type cylon to run :- cylon [options]
 options:
--h --help -help print help and exit.
+* -h --help Print cylon information and exit.
--s --system  print system information and exit
+* -s --system  Print system information and exit
--v --versiom print version information and exit.
+* -v --version Print version information and exit.
+* -c --config Opens the cylon config file for editing and exit
-Cylon is a bash script installed to /usr/bin by package build.
+* -u --update runs a full update report with option to execute and exit Cylon is a bash script installed to /usr/bin by package build.
 Some functions require software installed as listed below, see optdepends of PKGBUILD also.